UncleBen420/Teaching-HEIGVD-RES-2019-Exercise-Calculator/specs/UncleBen420/PROTOCOL.md

 The server create a socket for that connection

+The client write a calcul

-The server read and write byte in that socket to communicate with the client.
+The server read, calcul and return the response.

-The client send a request to close the connection
+The client read the response

-The server close the connection
+The server close the socket

 ## What happens when a message is received from the other party?